New year, who dis?

 Last year was a year that demanded a pivot of not just marketing but life in general.
 Metrics that were cornerstone markers of success were suddenly not applicable anymore.
 Customer habits that have long been studied and monetized shifted overnight and continue to shift even still.
 It stands to reason that 2021 will be about embracing the pivot.
 Digital Marketing Trends in 2021 will focus on welcoming new, out-of-the-box ideas and the experiences that come with them while circumventing the obstacles that will inevitably come from the ever-changing world we live in.
 From segmentation to shoppable posts, we’ve compiled five top digital marketing trends to watch for in 2021 below.
 How does your marketing plan match up!?

-Digital Marketing Trends in 2021
+Key Trends Shaping Marketing in 2021

 Saying social media has become a major part of our society was an understatement pre-COVID.
 Of course, since, it’s become the way we stay connected to friends, family and a major way that we stay connected to brands and shop.